Candidates deny racial concerns in policing during Carlisle rally

 Following the event, Keefer said she could not point to any specific legislation threatening police finances, but said she believed it existed.

-A large “Trump 2020” sign in the bed of a pickup truck was placed behind the speakers’ tent, facing the audience, and Regan’s campaign distributed his yard signs as well as “thin blue line” t-shirts with a “Protecting PA” logo, eponymous with Regan’s Protecting PA PAC campaign fund.
+A large “Trump 2020” sign in the bed of a pickup truck was placed behind the speakers’ tent, facing the audience, and Regan’s campaign distributed his yard signs, as well as “thin blue line” T-shirts with a “Protecting PA” logo, eponymous with Regan’s Protecting PA PAC campaign fund.

-All of the speakers at Saturday’s rally emphasized the difficult work of police officers, including long hours, mental stress, and the looming threat of physical danger.
+All of the speakers at Saturday’s rally emphasized the difficult work of police officers, including long hours, mental stress and the looming threat of physical danger.
 Speakers said recent protests over police brutality have only served to put officers in an even more difficult position, feeling singled out even when they do things by the book.

 Public attention toward police is focused on “things that may have gone wrong, and what we all want to talk about and what we all want to reinforce is how many more things go right,” Delozier said.

 “Right now, as family members, we’re scared,” said Delozier, describing once receiving a phone call from her husband, a former Harrisburg police officer, while he was in a standoff with a gunman.
-“We’re scared of the fact, even more than ever, that someone might hurt someone we love simply because they’re doing their job.”
+“We’re scared of the fact, even more than ever, that someone will hurt the person we love because they’re simply doing their job.”

 Keefer pushed the idea further, saying that officers’ distress is the result of being “tried in the court of public opinion” where “John Q. the Public and sensationalizing journalists hastily second guess and judge your every action.”

 “The result is often officers who become abrasive, callous and desensitized,” Keefer continued.
 “The public forgets that, like them, police officers are human.
-They’d love to beat the daylights out of a couple cooking crystal meth in their kitchen with a 12-month old who’s stopped breathing, but they have to not only rescue that baby they have to aid and assist the strung-out parents who almost killed that child.”
+They’d love to beat the daylights out of a couple cooking crystal meth in their kitchen with a 12-month old who’s stopped breathing, but they have to not only rescue that baby, they have to aid and assist the strung-out parents who almost killed that child.”

 Some of the discord at Saturday’s rally was due to the interpretation of what “systemic racism” means, with those self-described police supporters believing that systemic racism was an accusation levied at individual officers, as opposed to a set of policies or practices built up over time that lead to racially-adverse outcomes.

-“If there are processes that need to be in place, let’s do that, but the accusation out there is that there’s systemic racism, institutional racism within law enforcement but the data does not support that,” Keefer continued.
+“If there are processes that need to be in place, let’s do that, but the continual accusation out there is that there’s systemic racism, institutional racism within law enforcement but the data does not support that,” Keefer said in an interview following the rally.

-Merriam-Webster defines systemic as “fundamental to a predominant social, economic, or political practice.”

-By that definition, police practices – regardless of the personal racial beliefs of the officers themselves – have resulted in significant racial biases, both nationally and locally.

-Data released in July by the Carlisle Borough Police Department showed racial gaps in many types of arrests - for instance, half of the 34 arrests in 2019 for possession of small amounts of marijuana for personal use were of Blacks, despite only 7.6% of Carlisle residents being Black, and another 4.7% mixed-race, according to the U.S. Census.
+National and local statistics do show racial gaps in police activities - data released in July by the Carlisle Borough Police Department, for instance, showed that half of the 34 arrests in 2019 for possession of small amounts of marijuana for personal use were of Blacks, despite only 7.6% of Carlisle residents being Black, and another 4.7% mixed-race, according to the U.S. Census.

 This is not because Blacks are more likely to commit the offense – marijuana use among Blacks is not significantly higher than among Whites, statistically speaking, with the most recent Brookings Institute data showing 16 percent usage among the Black population in the United States compared to 14 percent of Whites.